 This post may contain affiliate links.
 Please read my disclosure.

 Never worry about undercooking your fried chicken again!
 This crispy Sous Vide Fried Chicken is cooked to juicy and tender perfection with an irresistible crunchy coating.
-The sous vide method is so much easier than frying chicken the traditional way!

 I know frying chicken can be a little intimidating.
 There’s always the worry that it’s going to be undercooked in the middle and too browned on the outside.
 Or it’s going to be overcooked in the middle and way too dry.